irlnathan/activityoverlord/README.md

 # activityOverlord

+# For an updated version of this Series check out [activityOverlordv2.0](https://github.com/irlnathan/activityoverlord20).

 ### a Sails application
 This is a part of a series of screencasts which build a sails application from scratch.
 You can follow the progress over at my github [sailscasts](http://irlnathan.github.io/sailscasts/) page.